-One of the most challenging sections when taking a Cambridge ESOL examination is the Use of English ‘Key Word Transformation’.
+One of the most challenging sections for students at EC San Francisco English school when taking a Cambridge ESOL examination is the Use of English ‘Key Word Transformation’.
 This section of the exam requires a student to understand a number of different relationships simultaneously occurring within the English language.
 Candidates are provided with an example sentence and a ‘key word’.
 Using this ‘key word’, the student is expected to re-write the original sentence whilst keeping it’s context and meaning the same.
 One point may be awarded for a semi-correct answer that appropriately uses the key word, while two points is awarded for a perfect sentence.
 There are a number of procedures, tips and techniques to get better at this type of exam task.
 However, the most effective advice I can give is to practice, practice and… yes, practice!
 Below is a list of some of the fundamental (that means basic!) language mechanisms Cambridge ESOL expects its candidates to be familiar with:

 – Collocations in the formation of two part phrasal verbs (break up/fill out/take off)